sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/testing_principles.md

 If for a situational reason, a pull request needs to be exempted from the testing guidelines, skipping reviews or not providing a [test plan](#test-plans) will trigger an automated process that create and link an issue requesting that the author document a reason for the exception within [sourcegraph/sec-pr-audit-trail](https://github.com/sourcegraph/sec-pr-audit-trail).

-Explanations for exceptions can also simply be provided within a pull request's [test plan](#test-plans).

 ### Fixed exceptions

 The list below designates source code exempt from the testing guidelines because they do not directly impact the behaviour of the application in any way.